Top ten apprenticeship myths

 Myth #5.
 The apprenticeship process is complicated and hard to understand

-It can seem that way to somebody when it is a new process which they are trying to understand.
+It can seem that way to somebody when it is a new process that they are trying to understand.
 However, our early careers team are experts in this area and we work closely with BPP who have been involved in the design of this apprenticeship so we can answer any questions or queries you may have in order for you to fully understand the programme and process.
 Our programme is designed to provide a very clear pathway and maximum support to apprentices with thorough training throughout.

 Myth #6.
 The qualifications you receive from an apprenticeship aren't as valuable as traditional ones